valq7711/websaw/README.md

 ```
 http://localhost:8000/{yourappname}/index
 ```
-In order to stop py4web, you need to hit Control-C on the window where you run it.
+In order to stop web server, you need to hit Control-C on the window where you run it.
 Please refer to the user documentation if you need to change the configs or wish to use different ports etc.

 ## License